garyfleming/the-board-whisperer/the-board-whisperer.md

 ![original fit](images/signal.png)

 ^ TODO pull this one for time?
-^ TODO done didn't represent work being in the real world.
+^ "Done" didn't represent work being in the real world.
 It just meant the team weren't going to add to it or inspect it for the moment.
 If we wanted value, we would have to actually deploy.